 Even if you never worked, if you are or were married, you might be eligible to receive up to half of the amount of your spouse’s retirement benefit, which is known as “spousal benefits.”

 If the benefit you would receive based on your spouse’s record is higher than the benefit you would receive based on your own earnings record, SSA will generally give you the higher amount, assuming you’re eligible for it.

 Other restrictions may apply that could reduce your benefit, however.

 If you are divorced, SSA says you might be eligible for benefits on your ex-spouse’s record if you were married at least 10 years, provided that you meet other conditions.

 In some situations, family members of eligible wage earners who have died can receive what’s known as “survivors benefits.”

-While spousal benefits are limited to half a spouse’s benefit, survivors benefits can be up to 100 percent of the deceased’s benefit amount.
+Survivors benefits can be up to 100% of the deceased’s benefit amount.

 Typically, eligible widows and widowers can begin getting Social Security benefits at age 60, or at age 50 if disabled, the SSA says.